dotnet/csharplang/proposals/target-typed-new.md

 > **Open Issue:** should we allow delegates and tuples as the target-type?

+The above rules include delegates (a reference type) and tuples (a struct type).
 Although both types are constructible, if the type is inferrable, an anonymous function or a tuple literal can already be used.
 ```cs
 (int a, int b) t = new(1, 2); // "new" is redundant
 Action a = new(() => {}); // "new" is redundant